 3(aq), (CORROSIVE, DANGEROUS FOR THE ENVIRONMENT) - see CLEAPSS Hazcard.
 Produces ammonia gas, NH 3(g), (TOXIC) - see CLEAPSS Hazcard.
 Care should be taken when opening the bottle of ammonia solution, particularly on hot days when pressure can build up in the bottle.
 If the bottle of ammonia is kept for a long time, its concentration may decrease which will lessen the effectiveness of the demonstration.

-hydrochloric acid and the 880 ammonia solution are easier to handle in small bottles than in Winchesters (large bottles) for this demonstration.
+The concentrated hydrochloric acid and the 880 ammonia solution are easier to handle in small bottles than in Winchesters (large bottles) for this demonstration.
+2

 Working in the fume cupboard, clamp the glass tube at either end, ensuring that it is horizontal. a

 Open the bottle of ammonia solution cautiously, pointing the bottle away from both you and the audience.
 Open the bottle of hydrochloric acid and hold the stopper near the mouth of the ammonia bottle.
 Note the white clouds of ammonium chloride that form. b

 Put one of the cotton wool wads in the mouth of the ammonia bottle and carefully invert it to soak one side of it.
 Push the soaked end into one end of the glass tube.
 Replace the lid on the bottle. c